percona/percona-server-mongodb-operator/source/monitoring.rst

 Monitoring
 ==========

-The Percona Monitoring and Management (PMM) `provides an excellent solution <https://www.percona.com/doc/percona-monitoring-and-management/2.x/index.html>`_ to monitor Percona Server for MongoDB.
+Percona Monitoring and Management (PMM) `provides an excellent solution <https://www.percona.com/doc/percona-monitoring-and-management/2.x/index.html>`_ of monitoring Percona Server for MongoDB.

 .. note:: Only PMM 2.x versions are supported by the Operator.